fractalide/fractalide/components/README.md

 ### What?

+`Subnets` have an implementation and an interface.
+The implementation consists of composing `components`, other `subnets` and `contracts` together and deciding on the interface.
+The interface is much like the hardware world in that you have a `pin` or a `port` which connects other

 `Subnets` are essentially buckets that contain other components, subnets and contracts, this is the implementation.
 These buckets also have pipes, where each pipe connects to the ports of other `components` or `subnets`, in other words, the interface.

 ### Why?

 Composition is a very important part of programming.
 A `subnet` allows one to compose `components`, other `subnets` and `contracts` and expose a nice simple interface to users.
-These `subnets` may be recombined in as many ways as `components`, indeed from an interface perspective they are identical to `components`.
+These `subnets` may be recombined ad nauseam, in as many ways as `components`, indeed from an interface perspective they are identical to `components`.

 ### Who?

-Typically experts in a domain will operate here.
-These people most likely are not programmers and prefer focusing on the Science vs getting tangled in the weeds of code.
-Programmers will find `subnets` very important because this allows them to create more powerful hierarchies of components.
+People who want to focus on the Science tend to work at these higher abstractions, they'd prefer not getting caught up in the details of programming low level components and prefer handing specifications to programmers who'll make efficient, reusable and safe components.
+Though programmers will find `subnets` indispensable as they allow for powerful hierarchies of components and subnets.

 ### Where?